© All Rights Reserved BryanG

 Interesting locations that are not part of a college include:

 Not surprisingly for a university town, Oxford also has some excellent museums.
 Chief among these is the Ashmolean Museum, founded in 1683 and one of the oldest in the world.
-The Pitt Rivers Museum of archaeology and anthropology is popular, as is the Museum of Natural History.
+The Pitt Rivers Museum of archaeology and anthropology is popular and home to the famous shrunken heads, as is the Museum of Natural History which offers lots of stuff for kids, too.
 On the edge of the town centre, opposite Magdalen College and on the banks of the Cherwell, is the Botanic Garden, the oldest in Great Britain.

 One popular pastime in the summer, for students and tourists alike, is punting on the river.
 It isn't as easy as it looks, and a proportion of the tourists fall in.
-Being punted is very agreeable, particularly if you have a bottle of something cool and bubbly.
+Being punted is very agreeable, particularly if you have a bottle of something cool and bubbly - ideally some Pimm's!

 For decades cars have been manufactured at the Morris's factory in Cowley, just outside the city.
 The site is now owned by BMW.

 The nearest commercial airports are those around London, to the south-east, or Birmingham, to the north, with most foreign travellers preferring London.
 Heathrow is the closest major airport, followed by Gatwick in terms of size and popularity.
 Road access from both Heathrow and Gatwick (fastest) is by M25 (heading north and west respectively) and then the M40 to Oxford's outskirts (follow the signs).